zicna/TheCompleteJavaDevCourse/Section13-Lambdas/lambdas.md

 **Parentheses:**

 1. if we have only one parameter we can omit parentheses
-2. if we have no parameters or more than one we need parentheses
+2. if we have no parameters or two and more we need parentheses

 **One line lambdas: (one line implementation)**